BradHutchings/Mmojo-Server/docs/Build-mmojo-server.md

 printf "\n**********\n*\n* FINISHED: Make other llama.cpp binaries with Cosmo\n*\n**********\n\n"
 ```

-If the build is successful, it will end with this message:
+If the "Make other llama.cpp binaries" step is successful, it will end with this message:

 &nbsp;&nbsp;&nbsp;&nbsp;**NOTICE: The 'server' binary is deprecated.
 Please use 'llama-server' instead.**